 The Karel Doorman joint logistic support ship can be deployed to provide strategic sea and logistics support from the sea (seabasing), as well as resupply maritime units at sea.
 It can also perform helicopter operations, training, humanitarian aid and disaster relief, and repair and maintenance support missions.

 The ship was officially named and commissioned in March 2014.
 It was officially delivered by the Netherlands Defence Material Organisation (DMO) to the Royal Netherlands Navy in September 2015.

 The Netherlands’ DMO awarded a contract to DSNS for the construction of the Karel Doorman joint logistic support ship in December 2009.

-The IP Company installed a highly advanced communication system, and wireless communication and messaging system (WCMS) in the vessel in August 2013.
+The IP Company installed a highly advanced communication system, as well as a wireless communication and messaging system (WCMS), in the vessel in August 2013.
 The system facilitates communication among the crew and provides current status of the vessel.
 Installation of the integrated sensor and communication suite (GSCS), developed by Thales Nederland, began in January 2014.

 The vessel performed platform sea trials in May 2014 and was transferred from DSNS to DMO in July 2014.

 The new Karel Doorman joint logistics support vessel incorporates a highly flexible design with blast resistant structures.
 It is fitted with noise and magnetic signature reduction measures.